"*" indicates required fields

 In Northern Ireland, the notice period depends on the amount of time a tenant has been in a property.
 Tenants of five years or less must be given at least four weeks’ notice.
 For tenancies of between five and ten years, eight weeks’ notice is required.
 For those longer than ten years, 12 weeks’ notice must be given.

 Selling your buy-to-let home quickly

-We’re experts at buying all sorts of homes, including ones in the private rental market.
+We’re experts at what we do.
+We buy any house, including ones in the private rental market.
 That means we can fit in around your needs and take a property off your hands as soon as your tenants have left, so you’re not making mortgage payments with no rent coming in.
 If you think we can help, get in touch.